growly/bfg/README.md

 [grpc/grpc](https://github.com/grpc/grpc)

 We have to use an old version of gRPC because we use an old version of protobuf.
-(Feel free to update all of them!)
+(Feel free to update both!)
 There are actually quite a few interesting gRPC build options which we do not explore because I need to graduate, *including* how modern `cmake`s handle dependencies *and* the use of a `.local` installation for the project instead of the entire system.

   ```
   wget https://github.com/grpc/grpc/archive/refs/tags/v1.48.1.tar.gz -O grpc-1.48.1.tar.gz